 Over the past 15 months, Kansas City, Missouri has focused a microscope on the Animal Health and Public Safety division.

 In September of 2016, at the behest of City Council, the Kansas City, Missouri Auditor’s Office initiated an audit on the City’s Animal Health and Public Safety division.
-On August 30, 2017, the audit – with 17 recommendations for improvement of operations – was released to the public.
+On August 30, 2017, the audit – with 17 recommendations for the improvement of operations – was released to the public.
 It was formally presented to the Council’s Neighborhoods and Public Safety committee on September 27.
 Two months later, on November 29, a resolution co-sponsored by Councilwomen Teresa Loar and Jolie Justus was introduced to the joint committee of Finance & Governance and Neighborhoods & Public Safety.
 The resolution, if passed, would authorize the City Manager to look into the privatization of Animal Health and Public Safety.

 Justus suggested that the resolution could bring symmetry to animal control services.